vscorza0093/sets/README.md

         print(''.join(new_difference_list) + "-> second way")

-## Set Comprehension

-* Set comprehension works like list comprehension and accepts the same syntax that list comprehension accepts
-* Its a sofisticated and quick way to create sets based on loops with conditions

-        expression one: {expression for item in iterable}
-        expression two: {expression for item in iterable if condition}

 * It's a good way to obtain a filter effect:

         html = {x for x in files if x.lower().endswith((".htm", ".html"))}